lnsy-dev/crash-zinesearch-project/README.md

 This project is an [Obsidian.md](https://obsidian.md) notebook to help you research and plan zines.

-If you would like the software features for this zine, download and install Obsidian.md.
+If you would like the software features for this project, download and install Obsidian.md.
 Then download or git clone this folder

 `git clone {folder name here}`

 and open the folder with Obsidian.
 It will ask you if you trust the developer of the notebook.
 You trust me, right?

+# CrashZineNotebook Features
 ## Create a New Zine

 Command-P or Windows-P, then type Crash Zine